developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***On*** is chosen, then when the key code is sent, it is sent with the Ctrl keyboard state active.
 This will ensure that the key code is interpreted as an Ctrl key.

-- If this Managed Configuration is not specified, then when the key code is sent, the Ctrl keyboard state will not be changed.
+- If this Managed Configuration is not specified, then when the key code is sent, the Ctrl keyboard state is not changed.
 This will cause the key to be interpreted as an Ctrl key or not based on the existing state.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code Fn